Latest Resources and Information on the changes to the 340B Program

 The Helpline Center provides additional one-on-one support for people struggling with opioid misuse or those who have a loved one struggling with opioid misuse.
 Informational videos explaining the program can be viewed on YouTube.

-Better Choices, Better Health SD offers free education workshops for adults living with chronic pain.
+Better Choices, Better Health SD offers free educational workshops for adults living with chronic pain.
 Participants learn skills to safely manage pain and balance life in a supportive group environment.

 Register for an event in your area.